Vanuatu islanders adopt well-honed survival techniques in teeth of huge storm

-PORT VILA/SYDNEY (Reuters) - Aid groups and survivors of one of the world’s most powerful storms on record are hoping that early warnings, concrete-walled homes, cave refuges and a healthy respect for the sea have saved the South Pacific nation of Vanuatu from a huge death toll.
+PORT VILA/SYDNEY, March 18 (Reuters) - Aid groups and survivors of one of the world’s most powerful storms on record are hoping that early warnings, concrete-walled homes, cave refuges and a healthy respect for the sea have saved the South Pacific nation of Vanuatu from a huge death toll.

 Officials say the toll, which stands at just 11, is certain to rise as news still dribbles in from isolated, outlying communities in the island chain.
 But traditional coping mechanisms may have helped prevent a much greater disaster.